 This course covers preparation of digital files for output and reproduction.
-Emphasis is placed on output options, separations, color proofing, and cost and design considerations.
+Emphasis is placed on preflighting, output options, cost and design considerations.
 Upon completion, students should be able to prepare files and select appropriate output methods for design solutions.

-GRD 271 - Multimedia Design I
+GRD 271 - Multimedia and Video I